-Children under the age of 15 represent the largest sub-population in Ramah Navajo.
-A dramatic decrease in ages mid-teens to young adults reflects a population attending school or seeking employment outside the Chapter boundaries.
-This decline is followed by a gradual increase in population through age 40.
-The population of elders is among the lowest in Ramah Navajo.
-In general, the ratio of males to females is approximately equal throughout all age ranges.
-FIGURE 2.
+The age distribution for Ramah Navajo is shown in FIGURE 7.
+Under 30 years represents the largest sub-population.
+A decrease in age from 30 to 50 may reflects a population attending seeking employment outside the Chapter boundaries.
+This decline is followed by a gradual decrease in population through age 74.
+The population of elders is among the lowest.
+In general, there are more females than males across all age ranges.